samber/do/docs/docs/service-lifecycle/shutdowner.md

 ## Trigger shutdown

-A shutdown can be triggered on a root injector:
+A shutdown can be triggered on a root scope:

 ```go
 // on demand